op7ic/BlueTeam.Lab/README.md

 # Once done, destroy your lab using following command:
 terraform destroy -auto-approve

-#NOTE: It will take about an hour to configure it all.
+#NOTE: It will take about two houts to configure it all, depending on selected hardware.
 ```

 # Deploying Different Windows Versions

-Terraform [variables](variables.tf) set the type of operating systems used for the deployment.
-A simple modification to runtime variables allows to specify different OS to run entire Active Directory on.
-Default option is to use Windows 10 Enterprise for **Workstations** and Server 2019 Datacenter for **Domain Controller**.
-Here are examples of few common configuration options that can be used for modify entire enviroment:
+Terraform [variables](variables.tf) set the type of operating systems used for this deployment.
+A simple modification to runtime variables allows to specify different OS to run the entire Active Directory (AD) on.
+The default option is to use **Windows 10 Enterprise** for **Workstations** and **Windows Server 2019 Datacenter** for **Domain Controller**.
+Here are examples of a few common configuration options that can be used to modify the entire environment to use different OS versions:

 ```
 # Use Windows 10 Enterprise for Workstations and Server 2019 Datacenter for DC (default option)